-The Legal Aid Commission offers a free outreach program to individuals to provide up to 3 hours of confidential advice for each legal issue.
-The Outreach lawyer's role is to provide advice and cannot represent people in court.
+The Legal Aid Commission offers a free outreach program to individuals to provide limited, confidential legal information or advice.
+The Outreach lawyer's role is only to provide advice and they cannot represent people in court.
 The program assists people in dealing with issues relating to:

 - Disability,Canada Pension Plan, EI and Income Support Claims and Appeals

 - Employment rights

 - Family Law

 - Debtor, creditor or civil claims (formerly known as small claims court)